HomeSpan/HomeSpan/docs/README.md

 * Dedicated classes that utilize the ESP32's 16-channel PWM peripheral for easy control of:
   * LED Brightness
   * Servo Motors
-* Integrated Push Button functionality supporting single, double, and long presses
+* Integrated Push Button functionality supporting single, double, and long presses of:
+  * Physical pushbuttons that connect an ESP32 pin to either ground or VCC
+  * Touch pads/sensors connected to an ESP32 pin (for ESP32 devices that support touch pads)
 * Integrated access to the ESP32's on-chip Remote Control peripheral for easy generation of IR and RF signals
 * Dedicated classes to control one- and two-wire addressable RGB and RGBW LEDs and LED strips
 * Integrated Web Log for user-defined log messages